wonderlang/dash-hello/README.md

-# dash-hello
+# wonder-hello
-Welcome to the first DASH package!
+Welcome to the first Wonder package!